lomska/Visualizing-Global-Trade-Networks/README.md

 <img src="./assets/Collage_of_3.jpg" width="100%">

-The network graph will link each country/territory that traded the commodity of interest during the specified period to its leading (in US dollar) suppliers of the commodity. **You decide how many connections per country to show**.
+The network graph will link each country/territory that traded the commodity of interest during the specified period to its leading (in US dollar) suppliers of the commodity.

-The size of the nodes is determined by the total trade volume of the product (imports + exports in US dollars). **Nodes are colored according to the parameter you choose**: the regions they belong to, the number of their trade links, or the export-import balance of their trade.
-Above you see three examples of coloring: the nodes of the wine network are colored depending on the number of trade connections (the most of them are in France and Spain); The nodes of the jewelry network are colored by region; Blood network nodes are colored based on their export/import balance (Ireland is almost 100% exporter and China is almost 100% importer).

-The tooltip for each node lists its total export value, total import value, key suppliers of the product to the country, and the countries for which it itself is a key supplier.

-The link between two countries reflects the direction of net trade flow between them (the difference in mutual exports)
+The <b>size</b> of the nodes is determined by the total trade volume of the product (imports + exports in US dollars).
+Nodes are <b>colored</b> according to the selected parameter: the regions they belong to, the number of their trade links, or the export-import balance of their trade.
+The <b>tooltip</b> for each node lists its total export value, total import value, key suppliers of the product to the country, and the countries for which it itself is a key supplier.
+The <b>link</b> between two countries reflects the direction of net trade flow between them (the difference in mutual exports)

-If you wish, **you can highlight one country with all its trading partners**.
+<b>You choose the coloring option, how many connections per country to display, and whether to highlight a specific country with all of its trading partners.</b>

+- The script itself is [here](global_trade_network.py).
-The process of creating a graph is described in as much detail as possible in [this notebook](https://nbviewer.org/github/lomska/global_trade_one_minute_viz/blob/main/Building_a_Network_Graph_of_Global_Trade.ipynb).
+- The process of creating a graph is described in detail in [this notebook](https://nbviewer.org/github/lomska/global_trade_one_minute_viz/blob/main/Building_a_Network_Graph_of_Global_Trade.ipynb).

-More examples of graphs like the ones above can be found in [this folder](demo_graphs/).
+- More static examples of graphs like the ones above can be found in [this folder](demo_graphs/README.md).

 ## Interactive examples